projecttacoma/fqm-execution/test/integration/README.md

 ### Building Using Make Targets

-Individual measure bundles can be build with the `Makefile` in the `test/integration` directory.
+Individual measure bundles can be built with the `Makefile` in the `test/integration` directory.
 This requires `ecqm-bundler` to be installed globally:

 ```bash
 npm install -g ecqm-bundler